Cold Fever: Synopsis

 Hirata is a successful Japanese businessman whose plan for a two-week winter holiday in Hawaii to play golf changes when his elderly grandfather reminds him that he should go to Iceland.

 Hirata's parents died there seven years ago, and the seven-year anniversary of a death is a significant event in Japanese culture.
 Hirata must perform a ceremony in the river where they died after drowning in an avalanche – the drowned must be fed by the surviving family members if they are to find peace.

 Hirata arrives in Reykjavík, Iceland.
 His final destination is a remote river on the far side of the island.
 He encounters one mishap and misadventure after another.
 He first accidentally gets on a wrong bus filled with German tourists traveling to see the hot springs.
 He also confronts a language barrier; Hirata cannot speak any Icelandic, and knows very little English.
 After his first day's misadventures, Hirata decides to purchase an ancient, bright red Citroën DS to make the journey.
 During the long drive, Hirata meets several strange people along the way.
-These include the mystical woman who sells him the car, that only plays one radio station.
+These include the mystical woman who sells him the car, which only plays one radio station.
 Next, Hirata meets a local woman who collects photographs of funerals.
 The following day, Hirata meets Jack and Jill, two American hitchhikers, who turn out to be armed and dangerous fugitives who proceed to steal his car.
 Nearing his destination on foot, Hirata arrives in a small village where he meets an old man named Siggi, the owner of a local lodge who teaches Hirata how to drink the most potent alcoholic beverage in Iceland.

 After explaining his determination to travel to where his parents died, Hirata is aided by Siggi who borrows a pair of Icelandic horses from a local farmer, and the two of them travel on horseback to Hirata's destination.
 After riding across an ice cap glacier, over a ridge and into the valley where Hirata's parents died, he dismounts and tells Siggi that he must go on alone to complete his journey.
 After traversing a rickety bridge to the river, Hirata arrives at the river bank where he performs his cleansing ceremony at last.
 He then rejoins Siggi waiting for him and they both ride on their horses down a gully where they make it to a beach and the final shot shows them riding down the coast towards a nearby coastal village which hopefully will have a ferry to take Hirata back to Reykjavík and presumably back to Japan.